Integer (computer science): Common integral data types

 Different CPUs support different integral data types.
 Typically, hardware will support both signed and unsigned types, but only a small, fixed set of widths.

 The table above lists integral type widths that are supported in hardware by common processors.
 High-level programming languages provide more possibilities.
 It is common to have a 'double width' integral type that has twice as many bits as the biggest hardware-supported type.
 Many languages also have bit-field types (a specified number of bits, usually constrained to be less than the maximum hardware-supported width) and range types (that can represent only the integers in a specified range).

 Some languages, such as Lisp, Smalltalk, REXX, Haskell, Python, and Raku, support arbitrary precision integers (also known as infinite precision integers or bignums).
-Other languages that do not support this concept as a top-level construct may have libraries available to represent very large numbers using arrays of smaller variables, such as Java's class or Perl's "bigint" package.
+Other languages that do not support this concept as a top-level construct may have libraries available to represent very large numbers using arrays of smaller variables, such as Java's java.math.BigInteger class or Perl's "bigint" package.
 These use as much of the computer's memory as is necessary to store the numbers; however, a computer has only a finite amount of storage, so they, too, can only represent a finite subset of the mathematical integers.
 These schemes support very large numbers; for example one kilobyte of memory could be used to store numbers up to 2466 decimal digits long.

 A Boolean type is a type that can represent only two values: 0 and 1, usually identified with false and true respectively.
 This type can be stored in memory using a single bit, but is often given a full byte for convenience of addressing and speed of access.

 A four-bit quantity is known as a nibble (when eating, being smaller than a bite) or nybble (being a pun on the form of the word byte).
 One nibble corresponds to one digit in hexadecimal and holds one digit or a sign code in binary-coded decimal.